Staying in the hospital can be a difficult time. The food they serve is not always that great – and it’s usually not very appetizing.

 1.Nuts, Seeds and dried fruit :

 Nuts can be a great choice because they provide protein, healthy fats, fiber – which will help you feel full without going overboard on calories.
-Dried fruits like raisins or apricots pack tons of nutrients as well.
-You can pack a mix of nuts and dried fruits that you enjoy munching on.
+Dried fruits like raisins or apricots and seeds like pumpkin seeds pack tons of nutrients as well.
+You can pack a mix of plain nuts and dried fruits that you enjoy munching on.
 They can easily be carried around in a bag or backpack without worry that they’ll go bad from being crushed, so it’s really easy for dad to pack some too.
 We love packing almonds, walnuts, pistachios – the options are endless!

 Pretzels will be a good snack with salty flavor that can hit the spot when you’re feeling nauseous from medicine or pregnancy hormones.
 Pack more than one kind because it’s always nice to have a different option when your taste buds change throughout the day.